 Put in the time, consistently: Plan to spend 8-10 hours a week on this course.
 Last minute cramming leads to superficial understanding which gets exposed in the tests.
 Regular practice over a longer time period leads to deeper learning that lasts beyond the final exam.
+Study groups are a great commitment device to ensure consistent effort, so are the homeworks.

-Use the time effectively: Form a study group.
+Use the time effectively: Again, use a study group.
 As you solve problems, focus on the concepts not the procedure.
 Ask why do we get this?
 What if some elements were different?
 What are the similarities/differences with what you've seen before?
-Write out your reasoning, etc. Get help early.
+Write out your reasoning, etc. Get help early if you're stuck.
+You can come to office hours or go to the Economics Study Center.

 Know what we are looking for on the exams: Problem solving is an important learning outcome and an essential job skill.
 It is what you do when you use your conceptual knowledge to answer a question you haven't seen before.
 The emphasis is on how you approach the question and the quality of your reasoning.
-Memorization and matching patterns will not help you.
+Machines can do memorization and matching patterns better than you can and will not help you in this course.

 Take ownership of your learning: You are taking this course to make you a better economist.
 Make your effort count.
-Read the material before class and come ready to actively participate and problem solve.
+Watch the videos before class and come ready to actively participate and problem solve.